Data Pool

 Eventually, this will be replaced with a web form.

-Once the submission is received, a readonly snapshot of the draft pool will be created for review.
+) generated for review.
 The validator is run.
 If it fails, the submitter is notified and the read-only snapshot is deleted so that they can fix the problems and resubmit.
 If the validator passes, the submitter is notified and the draft pool goes through the review process:

 - All other PIs of the project are notified with the location of the draft pool snapshot and instructions on how to approve or reject the pool.